tin6150/inet-dev-class/ansible/README.rst

 Use roles to more narrowly group machines.   they can be bundled for "install" into specific host.
 .. dotdot marks comment block
-   eg colon colon below if no blank line before trips the github parser in not rendering this as rst!
+.. eg colon colon below if no blank line before trips the github parser in not rendering this as rst!
+.. these dotdot lines are likely expected to be rst control and not comment and tripping github rst parser as well.

 eg::